 While soy sauce has been on a roll for years, the popular sushi condiment is getting some stiff competition with the growing popularity of coconut aminos, which is being added into modern diets more than ever.
 With less harmful ingredients and a dose of potent nutritional benefits, it’s nothing to shake your chopsticks at, either.
 Before we get into the difference between coconut aminos vs soy sauce, let’s talk about what they both have in common.

 Coconut aminos has a very similar taste, texture, and color to soy sauce (and its wheatless relative tamari) and works well in the same cooking applications, from seasonings to dressings, marinades, and as a prime component of stir fry.
-But the main difference is that it is soy-free, and therefore gluten-free, non-GMO, and naturally low on the sodium.
+But the main difference between coconut aminos vs soy sauce is that it is soy-free, and therefore gluten-free, non-GMO, and naturally low in sodium.
 Here’s how the two stack up in other ways.

 This delicious, dark sauce is made from fermented sap from coconut blossoms.
 When organic coconut trees are tapped, the sweet nectar is collected in small batches to preserve the enzymatic content and then aged with mineral-rich sea salt to produce the familiar umami flavor.
 That’s right, although the word “coconut” is in this product, it doesn’t taste anything like the grupe since none of the actual coconut meat is used in making it.

 But the tangy taste and thin consistency is where the similarities between coconut aminos and soy sauce end.
 Unlike soy sauce, organic coconut aminos come without the gluten, GMOs, MSG, and high amounts of sodium, which has made it the condiment of choice for people following the Paleo diet.